sergei-mironov/litrepl/paper/md/paper.md

 of a single tool or library, needing a system-scale solutions.
 Such a solution would define a reproducible environment in a formal language and would include a closure of dependencies of every installed software component.
-The responsibility of tools writers remains minimizing the added dependcies and keeping the communication transparent to user [@Vallet2022].
+The responsibility of tool writers remains minimizing the added dependencies and keeping the communication transparent to user [@Vallet2022].

+Software developers, researchers, and technical writers migh need a way to combine such environment descriptions with an equally transparent record of their REPL-driven work: something that behaves like an ordinary process managed by the operating system, produces plain text artefacts suitable for version control, and can be reliably re-deployed and replayed.

 In Table \ref{table} we list popular literate programming tools together with a new **Litrepl** tool, developed by the author.
 We note that most existing tools depend on Juptyer kerenls technology adding Web client-server and the Xeus/ZeroMQ message passing library to the environment.
-Moreover, both Web and ZeroMQ protocols define non-trivial states aiming to support multi-user modes and various computer network conditions.
+Moreover, both Web and ZeroMQ protocols require maintaining mutable states in computer memory aiming to support multi-user modes and network conditions.

-Litrepl, in contrast, focuses on a simple single-user communication held via simple bi-directional text streams built into any modern operating systems.
-We reduce the internal communication state down to a few entities all visible via the file system by leveraging POSIX [@POSIX2024] system features.
-We hope that this design will better align with formally-reproducible frameworks by modestly reducing the number of supported use cases.
+Litrepl, in contrast, focuses on a simple single-user communication held via bi-directional text stream objects available in a modern operating system.
+We reduce the internal communication state down to a few entities all visible via the file system by leveraging POSIX [@POSIX2024] features.
+By reducing the number of supported use cases we align with formally-reproducible frameworks, batch and continuous integration environments.

-Litrepl builds on existing plain text markup formats with few or no extensions, so the resulting documents remain simple text files.
-This makes the workflow perfectly compatible with standard version control systems, enabling clean diffs, code reviews, and collaboration.
-Such properties are especially important for software developers, researchers, and technical writers who need long-lived, reviewable documents.

 \begin{footnotesize}
 \begin{table}[!th]